 INCIDENCE AND RISK FACTORS

-Antiresorptive therapy — Although potentially serious, MRONJ is a relatively uncommon complication of therapy with IV bisphosphonates and denosumab among patients with advanced malignancy, although it is more common in patients with cancer than in patients who are treated with antiresorptive agents for osteoporosis.
-(See "Denosumab for osteoporosis", section on 'Oversuppression of bone remodeling'.)
+Antiresorptive therapy — Although potentially serious, MRONJ is a relatively uncommon complication of therapy with IV bisphosphonates and denosumab among patients with advanced malignancy, although it is more common in patients with cancer than in patients who are treated with antiresorptive agents for osteoporosis .
+(See "Risks of bisphosphonate therapy in patients with osteoporosis", section on 'Osteonecrosis of the jaw' and "Denosumab for osteoporosis", section on 'Adverse effects'.)